'Feminist' foreign policy — what does that mean? | DW | 23.12.2021

 She criticized former Foreign Minister Heiko Maas for allowing himself to be, as she put it, "demoted" in this way.
 She hopes that Annalena Baerbock will bring more strength to the Foreign Ministry, and not just hand everything over to the chancellery.

 Masalla, however, does not think this will happen, and predicts that the chancellery will continue to focus on the "big players."
-He believes that the old division of labor will continue under the new government, and that Annalena Baerbock should simply need to get used to it.
+He believes that the old division of labor will continue under the new government, and that Annalena Baerbock will simply have to get used to it.

 German Foreign Minister Annalena Baerbock (right) should take a harder position with new Chancellor Olaf Scholz (left) on who deals with which country, some think

 The contradictions of feminist foreign policies are quite visible upon taking a closer look at Sweden, Masalla pointed out.
-In 2014, it vowed to pursue a feminist foreign policy; yet during it has been one of only a few European countries to increase defense spending in recent years.
+In 2014, it vowed to pursue a feminist foreign policy; yet during the last ten years it has been one of only a few European countries to increase defense spending.
 This is based on a perceived threat from Russia.

-Both von Cramon and Masalle agree that Germany's new foreign minister has already taken a much harder stance on Russia as well as China, and appears to be committed to the idea of a feminist foreign policy agenda. #
+Both von Cramon and Masalle agree that Germany's new foreign minister has already adopted a much harder stance towards Russia and China, and appears to be committed to the idea of a feminist foreign policy agenda.

 After all, part of the plan is to promote more women within government agencies, including the Foreign Ministry.